 Water-soluble B-Vitamin (B2) that is important for body growth and red blood cell production.
 Helps in releasing energy from the foods a person eats.
 Found in dairy products, meats, poultry, and fish.
 May be used as a food colorant (yellow to orange-yellow color).

 Rose Hip Extract

-Rose hips are the fruit of the rose plant.
-Rose hips provide an excellent natural source of vitamin C. Extracts are concentrated forms of the juice or fruit from a plant.
-Rose hips have been used for many years as a common beverage.
+Fruit of the rose plant.
+Contains vitamin C. Extracts are concentrated forms of the juice or fruit from parts of a plant

-Sodium Saccharin is used as a low-calorie sweetener.
-Saccharin is one of 5 FDA approved sugar substitutes and it has been evaluated for safety and approved for use as a sweetener in more than 100 countries around the world.
+One of the FDA approved sugar substitutes.
+Has been evaluated for safety and is approved as a sweetener in more than 100 countries

 Soy Protein Isolate